Emmanguyen0808/CPSC_400_2025_test/README.md

 # CPSC_400_2025_test
-This repo is for testing purpose and to learn about Gifthub
+This repo is for testing purposes and to learn about Gifthub